Sarrus1/sourcepawn-studio/README.md

 - Fork this repository and clone it on your machine (do this with VSCode for easier manipulation).
 - From the root of the repository, run the following commands to install npm dependencies: `cd editors/code && npm i`.
 - Press `f5` and select the `Run Extension (Debug Build)` launch task in the prompt.
 This will compile the Language Server server from the source code and package the VSCode extension's source code.
-- (Optional) You can attach a debugger to the Language Server by doing the step above, then running another task called `Attach To Server` or `Win Attach To Server` on Windows and typing `sourcepawn-lsp` in the prompt.
+- (Optional) You can attach a debugger to the Language Server by doing the step above, then running another task called `Attach To Server` or `Win Attach To Server` on Windows and typing `sourcepawn-studio` in the prompt.